wpb-astro/skymapper/README.md

 proj = skm.Albers.optimize(ra, dec, reduce_fct=crit)
 ```

-This optimizes the `Albers` parameters to minimize the variance of the map distortion (i.e. the apparent ellipticity of an circle on the sky).
+This optimizes the `Albers` parameters to minimize the variance of the map distortion (i.e. the apparent ellipticity of a true circle on the sky).
 Alternative criteria are e.g. `maxDistortion` or `stdScale` (for projections that are not equal-area.)

 ### Defining a survey

 To make it easy to share survey footprints and optimal projections, we can hold them in a common place.
-To create one you only need to derive a class from [`BaseSurvey`](skymapper/survey/__init__.py), which only has two functions:
+To create one you only need to derive a class from [`Survey`](skymapper/survey/__init__.py), which only needs to implement two methods:

 * `getFootprint` to return a RA, Dec list of the footprint
 * `getConfigfile` to return the full path of a pickled map configuration, saved by `Map.save`.

 ### Defining a projection

-Have a look at [`BaseProjection`](skymapper/projection.py).
+For constructing your own projection, derive from [`Projection`](skymapper/projection.py).
 You'll see that every projection needs to implement three methods:

 * `transform` to map from RA/Dec to map coordinates x/y
 * `invert` to map from x/y to RA/Dec
 * `contains` to test whether a given x/y is a valid map coordinate

-If the projection has several parameters, you will want to create a special `optimize` method, as the default one only determines the best RA reference.
+If the projection has several parameters, you will want to create a special `@classmethod optimize` because the default one only determines the best RA reference.
+An example for that is given in e.g. `ConicProjection.optimize`.

 ### Limitation(s)

 The projection is *not* a [matplotlib transformation](http://matplotlib.org/users/transforms_tutorial.html).
 Among several reasons, it is very difficult (maybe impossible) to work with the `matplotlib.Axes` that are not rectangles or ellipses.
-While `skymapper` tries to follow matplotlib conventions very closely, some methods may not work properly.
+So, we decided to make use of matplotlib for lower-level graphics primitive and to layer to map-making on top of it.
+This way, we can control e.g. the interpolation method on the sphere or the location of the tick labels in a way consistent with visual expectations from hundreds of years of cartography.
+While `skymapper` tries to follow matplotlib conventions very closely, some methods may not work as expected.
 Open an issue if you think you found such a case.

 In particular, we'd appreciate help to make sure that the interactive features work well on all matplotlib backends.